per2jensen/dar-backup/README.md

   - Run a single backup definition from backups.d/
   - sshfs *can* be used to mount remote directory (this was previously hard coded into the script) an ssh key setup has to be in place for the automatic mount
-  - logs to a logfile in a user configured directory
+  - Logs to a logfile in a user configured directory
-  - can save all output to a debug log file, handy if dar exit code is 5 (number files not backed up are listed)
+  - Can save all output to a debug log file, handy if dar exit code is 5 (number files not backed up are listed)
   - Status messages are sent to a Discord hook, change the sendDiscordMsg() function to suit your needs
   - Improved testing: an automatic backup test is now performed on every commit using Githup actions